twilight-rs/examples/README.md

 ## Webhook-slash
 Example of how to use the slash commands with a webhook instead of receiving the commands over the gateway.
-It currently uses code that is not yet upstreamed and is subject to change before the proper release by Discord.
+This version uses Hyper directly.

 [discord badge]: https://img.shields.io/discord/745809834183753828?color=%237289DA&label=discord%20server&logo=discord&style=for-the-badge
 [discord link]: https://discord.gg/7jj8n7D